Odebrecht bonds slump as scandal spillover fans investor skepticism

 Settling plea deals in those countries rapidly is key to help Odebrecht mitigate reputational and political risks for the asset plan as elections loom across the region.
 Of the 10 countries investigating Odebrecht, eight will hold at least one congressional, regional or presidential ballot in the 18 months through December 2018.

-The scandal has sparked an upheaval in countries like Peru, where authorities are seeking the arrest of a former president, or in Colombia, where the company is being accused of financing President Juan Manuel Santos's campaign.
+The scandal has sparked an upheaval in countries like Peru, where authorities are seeking the arrest of a former president, or in Colombia, where the company is being accused of financing the campaign of President Juan Manuel Santos.

-Argentina, Chile, Ecuador, Mexico, the Dominican Republic, Venezuela and Panama are investigating the Odebrecht scheme, as are prosecutors from Portugal.

-(Additional reporting by Tatiana Bautzer in São Paulo; editing by Jonathan Oatis, Bernard Orr)
+In addition to Brazil, Argentina, Chile, Ecuador, Mexico, the Dominican Republic, Venezuela and Panama, are investigating the Odebrecht scheme, as are prosecutors from Portugal. ($1 = 3.1370 reais) (Additional reporting by Tatiana Bautzer in São Paulo; Editing by Jonathan Oatis)